ODSL Mandatory Preseason Meeting

-To download a copy of the rules and the Club Pass Player Game Day Form CLICK HERE
+To download the Rules and the Club Pass Player Game Day Form CLICK HERE

-Team Numbers for Teams New to ODSL this Spring
+ODSL Numbers for Teams New to ODSL in Fall 2014

-Online Application Process for ODSL Spring 2014 Season is Now Closed
+Application Period for the Fall 2014 Season is Now Closed

 And Fee Submission form for Clubs